awsdocs/aws-storagegateway-user-guide/doc_source/backup-netvault.md

 1. In the slots, locate the tape you want to archive, choose it, and then choose **Export**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/NetVault-ImportTapes.png)

+The archiving process can take some time to complete\.
+The initial status of the tape appears as **IN TRANSIT TO VTS**\.
+When archiving starts, the status changes to **ARCHIVING**\.
+When archiving is completed, the tape is no longer listed in the VTL\.

+In the Quest NetVault Backup software, verify that the tape is no longer in the storage slot\.

+In the navigation pane of the Storage Gateway console, choose **Tapes**\.
+Verify that your archived tape's status is **ARCHIVED**\.

 ## Restoring Data from a Tape Archived in Quest NetVault Backup<a name="netvault-restore-tape"></a>

 Restoring your archived data is a two\-step process\.

 **To restore data from an archived tape**

 1. Retrieve the archived tape from archive to a tape gateway\.
-For instructions, see [Retrieving Archived Tapes ](managing-gateway-vtl.md#retrieving-archived-tapes-vtl)\.
+For instructions, see [Retrieving Archived Tapes](managing-gateway-vtl.md#retrieving-archived-tapes-vtl)\.

 1. Use the Quest NetVault Backup application to restore the data\.
 You do this by creating a restoring a folder file, as you do when restoring data from physical tapes\.
 For instructions, see [Quest NetVault Backup 10\.0\.1 – Administration Guide \(Creating a restore job\)](http://support-public.cfm.quest.com/4b094d45-9eab-4ba5-8a57-09ed5f8e6840:1785915.pdf) in the Quest NetVault Backup documentation\.